RealYusufIsmail/Computer-science-MS-answers-aslevel/README.md

+# Credits - RealYusufIsmail

 # This readme cotains both paper 1 and paper 2.
 See there respective readmes for that paper.
+# This readme can not and is not allowed to be redstrubuted for any means without the owners approval or by inserting the license in the content used.
+# If this is found to be breached then action will be taken.

 # Paper 1